Infant Sleep in History and Around the World

 Around the world babies sleep in many different ways.
 In many places, babies and mothers are in continuous contact, regardless of time of day or night.
 Babies sleep on the mother's body or close to her, often in some form of carrying device during the day, and in her sleep space at night.
 Babies fall asleep while their mother works and/or completes her daily activities.
 These babies do not require silence or darkness to sleep, and they are not expected or 'trained' to conform to a schedule.
 Within Western societies before the late nineteenth century, mother-infant sleep contact was also the norm, as demonstrated by comments found in physicians' child-rearing guides for mothers.

-For more information about biological, cultural and technological factors which affect babies' sleep, visit our Health Professional's Why babies sleep as they do pages.
+For more information about biological, cultural and technological factors which affect babies' sleep, see our Why babies sleep as they do pages for Health Professionals, where we discuss the evidence in greater detail..